 - According to FBI statistics, CEO fraud is now a $12 billion scam.

-A last example of Social Engineers becoming smarter would be the recent “Push Notification” scam where attackers are trying to dupe smartphone owners into turning over their personal information by clicking on push notifications that look like legitimate messages from well-known companies.
-The messages actually direct recipients to phishing pages, where they’ll be asked to enter their credentials.
+Social engineers are also administering “Push Notification” scams, where attackers try to dupe smartphone owners into turning over their personal information by clicking on push notifications that look like legitimate messages from well-known companies.
+The messages actually direct recipients to phishing pages, where they are asked to enter their credentials.

-Even with all the security efforts on individual and corporate levels, as well as daily damaging news, social engineers still make thousands of victims.
+Even with increased security and recognition at the individual and corporate level, social engineers are still racking up thousands of victims every year.
 How does that happen?

 All successful social engineering attacks seem to have common key points.

-Mårten Mickos, CEO of HackerOne, recently took part in a live Q&A on Quora, offering career-growing tips, discussing his own professional experience, and how Social Engineering attacks work.
-In his answer, he observes that Social Engineering attacks are based on 5 key pillars.
+Mårten Mickos, CEO of HackerOne, recently took part in a live Q&A on Quora, offering career tips, discussing his own professional experience, and sharing his experience fighting social engineering.
+He found that social engineering attacks are based on five key pillars.

-In this day and age, Social Engineering can be used by malicious actors to gain unauthorized access to a person or even company’s customers or employees data.
+In this day and age, social engineering can be used by malicious actors to gain unauthorized access to a person or even company’s customer or employee data.
 According to Mårten, cybercriminals will direct their social engineering attacks using these 5 key pillars:

-AUTHORITY – An intruder will appear with authority (such as acting as a serviceman or police officer) to dismantle any resistance or scrutiny from those who should be guarding the place.
+AUTHORITY – A malicious actor will appear with authority (such as acting as a serviceman or police officer) to dismantle any resistance or scrutiny.

-SYMPATHY – An intruder may appear lovable and ask for sympathy in order to get access to a password or other useful item.
+SYMPATHY – A criminal may appear lovable and ask for sympathy in order to get access to a password or other useful items.

-URGENCY – An intruder will make the other party feel like there is a crisis brewing and very rapid action is needed.
+URGENCY – They will make the other party feel like there is a crisis brewing and very rapid action is needed.

 INTIMIDATION – An intruder may offend or challenge you in order to throw you off balance so that you forget to check something or to say no.